spatie/laravel-translatable/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-translatable.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-translatable)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-translatable.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-translatable)

 This package contains a trait to make Eloquent models translatable.
 Translations are stored as json.
-There is not extra table needed to hold them.
+There is no extra table needed to hold them.

 Once the trait is installed on the model you can do these things: